ej8899/grcAssist/README.md

    ```
 2. The program will pull relevant news articles based on the keywords provided and display them in the output or save them to a file (as specified in the code).

+---
+This python application is originally from https://github.com/gerryguy311/grcAssist